 aie: Even if I can’t picture someone causing me such harm, forgiving them might bring me peace of mind emotionally.
 But if I were ever in a situation where seeking revenge felt unavoidable, I might just go for it.
 Guess I won’t know until it happens.

-Mako: Hmm, not sure.
+Maco: Hmm, not sure if this is what I would want.
 It depends on the situation.

 aie: For example, if someone stole my dog, I’d definitely go after the dog.
 I wouldn’t care about the thief.
 As long as the dog comes back.